 14) Visit Clarks Elioak Farm in Ellicott City.
 Learn about farming and see artifacts from the Enchanted Forest.
 Check the website for hours.

 16) The Maryland Renaissance Festival – On weekends and holidays from late August to Mid October, this is a great place to have some fun.
-If you’ve never been to a Ren Faire before, expect lots of interesting specticles — low-tech shows (Jousting, sword-swallowing, magic) and interesting food and drink.
+If you’ve never been to a Ren Faire before, expect lots of interesting spectacles — low-tech shows (Jousting, magic) and interesting food and drink.

 17) The National Zoo or The Maryland Zoo in Baltimore.
 The National Zoo is free, there is an admission charge for the Baltimore Zoo (at this writing $17.50 for adults, $12.50 for children).
 Both zoos are an excellent experience for all ages.

-18) Visit historic Annapolis – This colonial capitol town is charming and storied.
-Visit the shops, museums and restaurants by the water, take a boat ride, a walking tour of the Naval Academy and more.
+18) Visit historic Annapolis – This colonial capital town is charming and storied.
+Visit the shops, museums, and restaurants by the water, take a boat ride, a walking tour of the Naval Academy, and more.
 There are quite a few things to do and see.
-If you get a chance, have a look at the Hammond Harwood, William Paca House and Charles Carroll house historic sites.
+If you get a chance, have a look at the Hammond Harwood, William Paca House, and Charles Carroll House historic sites.

 19) When you take a trip to Annapolis and go kayaking, paddle or canoeing at Quiet Waters Park.
 They even offer stand-up paddle boarding–give it a try!
 You may also want to try Capital SUP – You can do stand-up paddle boarding right in the Annapolis Harbor in Eastport.